quicwg/quic-v2/draft-ietf-quic-v2.md

 # Acknowledgments

-The author would like to thank Lucas Pardue, David Schinazi, and Martin Thomson for their helpful suggestions.
+The author would like to thank Lucas Pardue, Zahed Sarker, David Schinazi, and Martin Thomson for their helpful suggestions.

 # Changelog

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-v2-04

+* Clarified 0-RTT handling
+* Editorial comments from Zahed Sarker.

 ## since draft-ietf-quic-v2-03